fernandopasik/generator-startmeup/README.md

 4. If using typescript then set `index.ts`, else set `index.js`
 5. If using react then set `x` at the end
 6. Write index file

+### Prettier

+1. Ask if want to use
+2. Add prettier to dev dependencies
+3. Set prettier config file